tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 ### All about 301 (30 min)

+## go to Canvas

 - In-Class schedule and assignments
+- I will call on you, dont forget to pass or phone a friend.
+If I have spelling errors let me know.
     - Career Coaching
     - Readings
         - Done in a reading-notes repo